Frequently Asked Questions

 CompareMaine reports average payment amount.
 What does this mean?

-CompareMaine reports the average payment to the provider for a procedure based on the claims data collected by the MHDO.
-We calculate the average using the median, the middle number of a range of numbers ordered from lowest to highest.
-The average payment represents the amount paid by the insurance company and the patient’s out-of-pocket payments.
+CompareMaine reports the average payment to the provider for a service or procedure based on the claims data submitted to the MHDO’s APCD.
+The average payment is calculated using the median, the middle number of a range of numbers ordered from lowest to highest.
+The average payment represents the amount paid by the insurance company and the patient's out-of-pocket payments.
 Your individual out-of-pocket payments depend on the type of health insurance coverage you have.
-In Resources, you will find links to several Health Insurance Cost Calculators; these include cost calculators that provide more accurate estimates of out-of-pocket costs for members.
+In the Resources section, you will find links to several Health Insurance Cost Calculators; these tools take your specific plan into account, including your deductibles and co-insurance, and provide more accurate estimates of member out-of-pocket costs.

-Why is the cost for the same procedure so different from one provider to another?
+Why does the average payment for the same procedure differ from one provider to another?

 How does this information help me make better decisions?

-CompareMaine shows the average payments for common medical procedures by healthcare facility and hospital and how those payments differ around the state.
-This information gives consumers a starting point to begin conversations with their providers and/or health plans.
-You’ll need to contact your insurance company to determine your specific out-of-pocket expense for a procedure.
+CompareMaine reflects the average payments for common healthcare services and procedures by healthcare setting and how those payments differ around the state.
+This information gives you a starting point to begin conversations with healthcare providers and/or insurance companies.
+Please contact your insurance company to find your actual out-of-pocket expenses.

 Is this website useful to individuals without health insurance?